elliejan99/TheEndinator/docs/final.md

 self.observation_space = Box(-360, 360, shape=(self.obs_size,), dtype=np.float32)

 In order to observe its line of sight and locate the pig, our agent uses ObservationFromRay to detect whether it’s looking at a pig and return a boolean value for allow_shoot.
 The disadvantage of using this observation method is that the scope of its observation is very narrow.
 It only returns true when the agent is looking directly at the pig but doesn’t know if the agent is close to looking at the pig.
 Therefore, we added ObservationFromNearbyEntities to obtain the position of nearby pigs within a specified grid.
 Using this observation, we were able to calculate the normalized dot product of the agent’s and pig’s relative positions to determine whether or not the agent is close to finding the pig.
+We also used this observation to find the total distance between the agent and the pig.

 Normalizing a vector:
 <img src="normalization.png" width="55">   (x,y,z / magnitude)